CalestialAshley35/lcalc/README.md

 ## License

 This project is licensed under the **Apache License 2.0**.
 For more information, refer to the `LICENSE` file in the repository.

----

-Feel free to modify and extend lcalc for your specific needs.
-Contributions are welcome!